isaaclyman/Viano/README.md

 ## Contributing

 There are lots of opportunities to contribute in this repository.
-You can submit a PR adding a new song to src/Demo.vue,
+You can submit a PR adding a new song to src/Demo.vue, fixing a bug, adding tests, and so forth.
+There aren't any rules about branch names, commit messages, or PR descriptions.
+Just describe what you're doing, be nice, and try to follow the project style.

+If this is your first open-source PR, let me know and I'll try to be extra helpful.

+If you know your way around the Web Audio API or synthesizers in general, you're invited to contribute to [blackswan.js](https://github.com/isaaclyman/blackswan-js).